-In order to enhance communication between the parties and minimize misunderstandings and disputes, the Department will provide to the PGCOA President, both PGCOA Vice-Presidents and the PGCOA Counsel copies of any changes to general orders, benefits, written job descriptions, changes in permanent post positions or permanent post designations (including Hatrack or other scheduling procedures) and any other changes applicable to employees covered by this Agreement.
+In order to enhance communication between the parties and minimize misunderstandings and disputes, the Department will provide to the PGCOA President copies of any changes to general orders, benefits, written job descriptions, changes in permanent post positions or permanent post designations (including other scheduling procedures) and any other changes applicable to employees covered by this Agreement.
 Except under circumstances requiring immediate action, this shall be done not less than ten (10) working days prior to the implementation of changes, excluding Saturdays and Sundays.
 The Association shall be given the opportunity to provide full comment within the ten (10) working day period prior to the implementation of proposed changes.
-Where the County implements changes under circumstances requiring immediate action without ten (10) working days prior notice to the PGCOA, the County will promptly notify the PGCOA in writing of the changes made and of the circumstances which required the immediate action.
+Where the County implements changes under circumstances requiring immediate action without ten (10) working days prior notice to PGCOA, the County will promptly notify PGCOA in writing of the changes made and of the circumstances which required the immediate action.
 This provision is for informational purposes and is not intended to restrict in any fashion the County's right, consistent with applicable law and this Agreement, to implement these types of changes.